VictorCarrDev/backend-engineering-challenge/README.md

 After installing Poetry just run `poetry install` (Which install the dependencies and set up the cli for local test)

-Once it has been installed you can run the CLI by just calling `unbabel-cli --input-file <path-to-file> --window-size <number>` for more info on how to run the CLI just call `unbabel-cli --help`
+Once it has been installed you can run the CLI by just calling `unbabel-cli --input-file <path-to-file> --window-size <number>` (it will write the result in `output.jsonl` but it can be changed with `--output-file`) for more info on how to run the CLI just call `unbabel-cli --help`

 (if for any reason that doesn't work you can call the cli by using `poetry run unbabel-cli`)